JensAyton/JATemplate/Readme.md

 The default behaviour for numerical parameters is to format them with `NSNumberFormatter`’s `NSNumberFormatterDecimalStyle`.
 If `scoopCount` is set to `1000` in the example above, it is printed as *1,000* in English locales.

 In JATemplate: Vanilla Edition, all parameters must be Objective-C objects.
 However, variables may use `@()` boxing syntax and still be referred to by name.
-The Hairy Edition supports additional types, and it is easy to add support for custom types (structs, unions, C++ classes and C++11 enum classes).´´
+The Hairy Edition supports additional types, and it is easy to add support for custom types (structs, unions, C++ classes and C++11 enum classes).

 The most important feature of the design is that even though `JAExpand()` *et al.* are variadic, the number of arguments passed is fixed at compile time, and they are all known to be object pointers.
-If a format string that refers to a non-existent parameter, either by name or by index, it will simply not be expanded.
+If a format string refers to a non-existent parameter, either by name or by index, it will simply not be expanded.

 ## Formatting
 The formatting of expanded parameters can be modified by appending *formatting operators*, separated by a pipe character: